 Birth pains for I Love Lucy — and for Lucille Ball

 Studio executives balked, feeling that viewers wouldn’t accepts a Cuban bandleader as an acceptable head of a “normal” American household.
 Lucille Ball persevered, however, and in 1951 she and Desi Arnaz formed their own production company, Desilu, to produce the series.
 Lucy didn’t want to move to New York, and so filmed the sitcom (as opposed to the lower-quality, less-expensive Kinetoscope) — in compensation for the expense, CBS gave Desilu all rights to the finished product, providing them with a fortune in future syndication revenue.

-In 1953, in the midst of filming the most popular sticom on television, two separate events happened to challenge Lucille Ball in unexpected ways.
-The first, and most potentially damaging, was Lucy being subpoened by Joseph McCarthy’s House Committee on UnAmerican Activities.
+In 1953, in the midst of filming the most popular sitcom on television, two separate events happened to challenge Lucille Ball in unexpected ways.
+The first and most potentially damaging was Lucy being subpoenaed by Joseph McCarthy’s House Committee on UnAmerican Activities.
 In 1936, at the insistence of her beloved grandfather, Lucille Ball had registered to vote as a member of the Communist Party.
 Lucy was unpolitical and uninvolved in any political party, but the nearly 20-year-old registration returned to haunt her in that politically paranoid time period.
 Lucy testified truthfully, disavowing any connection to the Communist party.
 As her husband Desi Arnaz said at the time, “The only thing red about Lucy is her hair, and even that’s not legitimate.”
 (Lucy was born a brunette)

 Lucille Ball divorces Desi Arnaz